h3imdall/ftp-remote-edit/README.md

 ## Whats new

+- Enhancement: After Atom is no longer developed, this plugin can now be used with [Pulsar](https://pulsar-edit.dev/)
 - Enhancement: Improve loading time of package (issue-301)
 - Enhancement: Allows to remember last selected path for download/upload
 - Enhancement: Extends the logon type of the server configuration with "Prompt for Password"